sofiak-hel/filmflask/README.md

   idempotent sql script that initializes the database and is ran every time the program launches. `shorts.json` is a dictionary mapping for all of the sql commands used in this project.
+- `src/static` contains all of the `css` and `javascript` of this project in their respective folders.
 - `src/templates` contains all of the `html`-templates used in the project.
+- `src/templates/components` contains all smaller "components" used by the larger sites.

 Further documentation _may_ be found within the files themselves.